 Summer means sandal season!
-Great your guests with this Crochet Flip Flop Welcome Wreath
+Greet your guests with this Crochet Flip Flop Welcome Wreath

 The end of the school year is a bittersweet moment for kids and Moms (at least for me).
 All in the same day Littlest had his Kindergarten graduation/awards day ceremony and Youngest Twin had his 8th grade graduation/awards day ceremony.
 The Kindergarten celebration was fairly short and sweet.
 Each kid got a cute candy themed award.
 Littlest got the Bubble Yum Award for a his bubbly personality.
 He goes to a pretty small elementary school.
 There are only two kindergarten classes and the celebration lasted about 20 minutes.
 Which is probably pretty perfect for that age.
 Hugs and kisses for Littlest and then I dashed across the city to the middle school for Youngest Twin’s celebration.